JuliaGPU/docker/README.md

 julia> Pkg.test("CUDAnative")
 ```

-Note that the container has Julia as entry point, and thus can be used as a regular binary:
+Note that the container has Julia as entry point, and thus can be used as if it were a
+regular binary:

 ```
 $ alias juliagpu='nvidia-docker run -it local/juliagpu'